UWPCE-PythonCert/PythonCertDevel/_sources/modules/NoSQL.rst.txt

 Drop the files from ``bin`` into ``usr/local/bin`` or similar, or in your home dir somewhere you can find them.

- - I put it in a "mongo" dib in my home dir.
-Then added it to me PATH for now:
+- I put it in a "mongo" dir in my home dir.
+Then added it to my PATH for now:

-Editing ``~/.bash_profile``, and adding:
+  - Editing ``~/.bash_profile``, and adding:

 ::